Hebrews Chapter Six

 Paul encourages his readers that they are saved and bases his confidence on the fact that their actions back up their words.
 He reminds them that God sees their work for Him and will remember it.
 We see from this, that the falling away that he mentioned before was not losing salvation but basically being what is known as a pew sitter.
 So why do we not want to be a "pew sitter"?
 There are two reasons and the first is our love for God.
 Paul equates our love for God with our helping His people.
 If we love God, then we will serve people because He loves them.
 The second reason is that the loss that Paul is talking about is a loss of rewards.
 When we get to see Jesus, we will give an account of our lives after we accepted His grace.
 This is not a judgment with punishment but a sort of paying of wages.
 We will receive rewards from Jesus based on our service to Him on this earth.

-We want each of you to show this same diligence to the very end, in order to make your hope sure.
-We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.
+However, we want each one of you to keep showing the same diligence right up to the end, when your hope will be realized; so that you will not become sluggish, but will be imitators of those who by their trust and patience are receiving what has been promised.

 The hope that Paul speaks of is our rewards and he urges us to continue in the work of the Lord.
 People get lazy and want to kick back and wait for Jesus to return.
 Although we can do that, we will be missing out on some of the rewards that God has set for us.